Little Women Book Review

 On Christmas Day, the Marches give their breakfast to a German immigrant family where the mother has just given birth.
 In the following days before New Year's Day, Meg and Jo attend a holiday party in a distant neighborhood.
-There they meet the 15 year old boy, Laurie, who lives next door to them.
+There they meet the 15-year-old boy, Laurie, who lives next door to them.

 Within the next few days.
 Jo takes the initiative to make friends with Laurie.
 He quickly becomes almost a brother to all of the sisters with a special friendship for Jo.

-During the next year, the friendship between the March and Laurence family (Laurie and Mr. Laurence) grows and blossoms.
+During the next year, the friendship between the March and the Laurence family (Laurie and Mr. Laurence) grows and blossoms.
 Laurie is included in all of the daily fun activities of the girls which include writing clubs, picnics, skating, and going to the movies.

 During the year, Jo starts writing short stories for money and a romance develops between John Brooke and Meg.
 Jo is taught how to control her temper and Amy is punished at school for trying to impress her classmates with a stock of prohibited lemons in her desk.
 After Beth endears Mr. Laurence by playing the piano, he presents her with a small piano which was originally intended for his dead granddaughter.